How Tealeaf Web SDK for replay works

 For more information about web page interactions, see Implement the Web SDK.

-How Web SDK replays captured interactions
+How Tealeaf replays captured interactions

 To replay a web page, the Acoustic Tealeaf replay software mimics the interactions between the browser and visitor and between the browser and the web server.